 Circle of Concern vs. Circle of Control

-In his best-selling book, The Seven Habits of Highly Effective People, Steven Covey covers two ideas that determine how we live our lives.
+In his best-selling book, The Seven Habits of Highly Effective People, Stephen Covey covers two ideas that determine how we live our lives.
 They are our Circle of Concern and our Circle of Control.

 Our Circle of Concern covers everything we spend time thinking about.
 In other words, what we spend our time and energy worrying about which we have little to no control over.
 Our Circle of Control is everything in our life that we can influence.